Best Non-Fuji Lenses for Fuji Cameras

 Obviously, this isn’t to everyone’s taste – but we still recommend you have a play around with a non-native lens.

-If you’re keen on adapting vintage lenses or Canon/Nikon DSLR lenses for use with your Fujifilm camera, this isn’t the article for you – we’ve concentrated on lenses that can be screwed right on to a Fujifillm camera without the need of an adapter.
+If you’re keen on adapting vintage lenses or Canon/Nikon DSLR lenses for use with your Fujifilm camera, this isn’t the article for you – we’ve concentrated on lenses that can be screwed right on to a Fujifillm camera without the need of an adapter or other accessory.

 Let’s dive into the recommendations!